waimea-igdaikee/200-dtd-assessment/design.md

 I have two end user groups: members of the public and my Mum.
 Requirements for members of the public include:
 - A page listing my Mum's different services
 - A page for creating a booking
-- Attractive, aestetically pleasing website
+- Attractive, aesthetically pleasing website
 - Suitable level of language